 Input data – We extracted the catch time series (Supplementary Figure S1), selectivity patterns from 12 different fleets (Supplementary Figure S2), and the biological parameters (Table 1) from the formal assessment performed by ICCAT in 2013 for North Atlantic Albacore (ICCAT 2014a) to use for the OM.
 For simplicity and based on similarity of selectivity patterns (Supplementary Figure S2), we combined some fleets: (A) fleets 1 and 2 (bait boat and troll fisheries) which target small individuals and have a dome-shaped selectivity curve; (B) fleets 4 and 12 which are other surface gears targeting a broader range of sizes; and (C) fleets 10 and 11 which are longline fisheries targeting mainly adults with an asymptotic selectivity curve (Supplementary Figure S2).
 During the last 15 years only 4 of the fisheries were still operating (the three fleet combinations mentioned earlier plus fleet 7 which is a longline fleet that capture less than 1% of the total catch).
 Eighty-eight percent of the total catch corresponds to the fleets bait boat and troll fisheries (A), 6% longline (C) and 7% other surface gears with same selectivity (B) (Figure 1).

 Model specifications - We simulated an age structured population using Stock Synthesis (SS) Version 3.30.10 (Methot and Wetzel, 2013; Methot et al., 2018).
 We specified a final depletion fitting to an artificial abundance survey index equal to 1 at the beginning of the time series (1930) and 0.4 B0 in the last year (2011).
 All parameters were fixed, except the average recruitment in the unfished state (R0).
 We simulated 2 populations, one with and one without recruitment deviations.
-We used the Beverton-Holt spawner-recruit function (Beverton and Holt, 1957; Methot and Wetzel, 2013).
+We assumed a Beverton-Holt spawner-recruit function (Beverton and Holt, 1957; Methot and Wetzel, 2013).

-Fishing intensity in SS is directly estimated to match the observed North Atlantic Albacore catch.
+Fishing intensity in SS is estimated to match the observed North Atlantic Albacore catch.
 SS assumes that the absolute level of catch is known, using the catch time series to calculate the level of fishing intensity needed to obtain that level of catch conditioned on the model’s current estimate of age-specific population abundance and age-specific selectivity (Methot and Wetzel, 2013).
-SS calculates the true SPR values as the equilibrium level of spawning biomass-per-recruit that would occur with the current year’s level of fishing intensity relative to the unfished level of spawning biomass-per-recruit (Goodyear, 1993).
+SS calculates the SPR as the equilibrium level of spawning biomass-per-recruit that would occur with the current year’s level of fishing intensity relative to the unfished level of spawning biomass-per-recruit (Goodyear, 1993).

-After running the OM in SS, we extracted the expected catch at age by year and fleet from the SS report.
+After runningSS to generate the OM, we extracted the expected catch at age by year and fleet from the SS report.
 We converted this catch at age in biomass into catch at age in numbers using the mean weight at age.
 We used the age-length transition matrix output from SS to assign a distribution of length at each age (Supplementary Table S1).
 Summing across each length bin by gear gave us the length distribution of the catch.
 We used a 2 cm length bin as in the formal ICCAT assessment (ICCAT 2014).
 In order to analyze different length sampling scenarios, we sampled 100 individuals from the catch by year and fleet with a multinomial distribution using the probability of being harvested at each length bin for each year.
 We repeated this process of simulating a population and generating data for 100 replicates for each scenario.